-Final scores of criteria
+2.4.2.3.5.
+Final scores of criteria.
 The fifth step calculates the final score of each criterion by multiplying its weight by the weight of associated category and 100.
 The final scores were rounded to form integer numbers.
-Multiplication of the number "100" is due to the use of LEED scoring system in this study, which allocates scores between 0 to 100 in order to rate buildings performance.
-Hence, final criteria score can be calculated as:
+Multiplication of the number "100" is due to the use of LEED scoring system in this study, which allocates scores between 0 and 100 in order to rate buildings' performance.
+Hence, the final criteria score can be calculated as: